suhanaser/BuscoMSA/README.md

   * Assemblies should be in fasta format.
   * BuscoCode accepts gzip-compressed files.
 ```
-This script should produce a directory called `Alignments` which contains subdirectories for aech taxon and `species.txt` file that contains the list of all taxa.
+This script should produce a directory called `Alignments` which contains subdirectories for each taxon and `species.pickle` file that contains the list of all taxa.

 ### 2. buscoAln.py
 This script takes as input the directory that contains the `BuscoCode.py` output.